verma-priyank/Blog/README.md

 # Blog
-this is my first blog with the help of express and node. https://blog-8vwt.onrender.com
+this is my first blog with the help of node and express. https://blog-8vwt.onrender.com